CISSP computerized adaptive testing (CAT): 25 of your questions answered

 Put simply — the more questions the candidate answers correctly, the more difficult the test will become.
 As the candidate answers more and more questions, the computer’s estimate of their ability becomes more precise.

-4. Why is (ISC)² changing the CISSP exam from its current format to the Computerized Adaptive Testing (CAT) format?
+4. Why is (ISC)² changing the CISSP exam to the computerized adaptive testing (CAT) format?

-(ISC)² is changing the format of the CISSP exam to CAT with three main goals in mind – creating a testing system that is more efficient, more reliable and more secure.
+(ISC)² changed the format of the CISSP exam to CAT in 2017 with three main goals in mind — creating a testing system that is more efficient, more reliable and more secure.

-5. Will the change in exam format affect the previously announced test change in April 2018?
+5. Will the change in exam format affect the updated versions of the exam?

-The April 2018 exam update involves changes to the content of the CISSP exam.
-The CAT update is only a change to the format of the exam.
-The content presented in the CISSP CAT exam will be the same as the current CISSP exam.
+The May 2021 exam update involves changes to the content of the CISSP exam.
+The CAT update from 2017 is only a change to the format of the exam.

-From December 18th, 2017, only the English version of the CISSP exam will be available exclusively via CAT.
+Only the English version of the CISSP exam is available in the CAT format.
 CISSP exams conducted in languages other than English as well as all other (ISC)² certification exams will still be conducted using the previous fixed-form, linear format.

-No. From December 18th, 2017, the English version of the CISSP exam will no longer be offered using the previous fixed-form, linear format.
+No. As of December 18th, 2017, the English version of the CISSP exam will no longer be offered using the previous fixed-form, linear format.
 It will only be available using the CAT format.

 No. The cost required to take the English CISSP CAT exam will remain the same as the non-English CISSP exams.
-Current pricing for all (ISC)² certification exams can be found at the ISC2 website.
+Current pricing for all (ISC)² certification exams can be found in our CISSP exam overview article.

-9. Where can a candidate take the CISSP CAT exam?
+9. Where can a I take the CISSP CAT exam?

-From December 18th, 2017, (ISC)² will no longer offer exams at third-party testing facilities.
-CISSP CAT exams will be available exclusively through Pearson Professional Centers (PPCs) and (ISC)²-authorized Pearson VUE Select Test Centers (PVTC Selects).
+CISSP CAT exams are available exclusively through Pearson Professional Centers (PPCs) and (ISC)²-authorized Pearson VUE Select Test Centers (PVTC Selects).
 A current list of (ISC)²-authorized test centers can be found on the Pearson VUE website.

-10. How many questions will candidates have to solve on the CISSP CAT exam?
+10. How many questions will I have to solve on the CISSP CAT exam?

 The CISSP CAT is a variable-length adaptive test, which means the number of questions presented to each candidate will change depending on their previous answers.
 Candidates will be presented with a maximum of 150 questions and a minimum of 100 questions.